 Higher Acceptance Rate for Both ED and EA

-According to the 2015 edition of NACAC's State of College Admission survey, colleges reported an average increase of 10% in the number of Early Decision applications between fall 2014 and fall 2015.
-The number of ED acceptances also increased, by 11% for the same time period.
+According to the 2016 edition of NACAC's State of College Admission survey, colleges reported an average increase of 10% in the number of Early Decision applications between fall 2015 and fall 2016.
+The number of acceptances of ED applicants also increased, by 11% for the same time period.
 Colleges that offer Early Decision reported a higher acceptance rate on average for ED applications relative to all applicants: 62% versus 51%.

-If a student applies for financial aid when he/she submits and ED application, and financial aid officials determine that the family does not qualify for aid, or qualifies for less aid than the family feels is required, the student can decline the acceptance w/o penalty as long as this is done immediately.
-This happens rarely; almost 90% of students accepted through ED do enroll in that institution.
+If a student applies for financial aide when he/she submits an ED application, and financial aid officials determine that the family does not qualify for aid, or qualifies for less aid than the family was hoping for, the student can decline the acceptance without penalty provided this is done immediately.
+This rarely happens, almost 90% of students accepted through ED do enroll in that institution.